hoffmanap/housingstrategy/README.md

 **Both figures are adjustable.** Rather than lock in defaults we can't fully validate, the tool exposes both as sliders under "Model Assumptions (Advanced)" in the sidebar (500–1,400 sq ft/unit, 250–2,000 sq ft/job), each with inline guidance on which direction to move them and why.
 Refining this into use-specific job densities (matched to what's actually zoned or plausible per parcel) would still be a meaningful improvement to a future version of this model — the sliders let a user approximate that manually in the meantime.

 ### Eliminate Parking Minimums
 This intervention is treated differently from the housing interventions.
-It is an **infrastructure and regulatory policy**, not a land use designation, and its job yield survives the residential scenario's hard-zero because parking reform enables commercial activity regardless of the dominant land use type.
+It is an **infrastructure and regulatory policy**, not a land use designation, with two distinct effects:

-**When used alone:**
+**Effect 1 — removes the parking-land deduction elsewhere.** Missing Middle, SB840 Baseline, and Midrise all assume one off-street parking space per unit (300 sq ft each) unless this policy is also checked, which measurably reduces their yield (see their sections above).
+This is usually the larger of the two effects.

+**Effect 2 — a direct unit boost/floor, on top of that:**
-- Units: `lotSqft / 5,000` (a modest floor yield reflecting small-scale infill enabled by eliminating required parking)
+- **When used alone:** `lotSqft / 5,000` (a modest floor yield reflecting small-scale infill enabled by eliminating required parking)
-- Jobs: `(lotSqft × 0.5) / 1000` (ground-floor commercial space at 1,000 sq ft per job)

-**When combined with other interventions:**
-- Units from other policies are multiplied by 1.20 (a 20% boost reflecting that eliminating parking requirements enables more of the lot to be used for building) — **except Midrise and Mansion Conversion**, which already model parking directly (Midrise by skipping its own parking-land deduction, Mansion Conversion by assuming no parking at all).
+- **When combined with other interventions:** units from other policies are multiplied by 1.20 (a 20% boost) — **except Midrise and Mansion Conversion**, which already model parking directly (Midrise by deducting its actual land footprint, Mansion Conversion by assuming no parking at all in either direction).
 Boosting them again would count the same freed-up space twice.
-- Jobs: `(lotSqft × 0.5) / 1000` (same formula, applied independently)

-**Single-use rule:**
-- Residential scenario: unit boost only; job yield is set to zero from base scenario but the parking job boost is re-added afterward
-- Commercial scenario: job boost only; no unit multiplier
-- Vertical mixed use / current use: both unit multiplier and job boost apply
+- Not applied under the Commercial Only scenario (no units are counted there at all).

+**This policy does NOT generate jobs.** An earlier version gave it its own standalone job formula — `(lotSqft × 0.5) / 1000`, identical to Midrise's ground-floor job yield — which meant checking "Eliminate Parking Minimums" alone, with no construction policy active at all, manufactured commercial jobs on every underutilized parcel citywide (checked against real parcel data: jobs reached 100% of the citywide target from parking reform alone, under Vertical Mixed Use, with zero housing policies selected).
+That's removed.
+Only Midrise generates jobs now; parking reform boosts whatever construction is already happening, it doesn't invent construction of its own.

 **Why 20%, in plain English:** A standard parking space plus its share of drive aisles and maneuvering room typically consumes 300–400 square feet — more land, in many cases, than the housing unit it serves.
 This isn't a new observation; it's the central finding of decades of parking-policy research, most notably UCLA planning professor Donald Shoup's *The High Cost of Free Parking*, which documents how minimum parking requirements convert a large share of a typical development site into space for cars rather than people, and how removing that mandate frees up buildable area for housing or commercial space instead ([Shoup, "The Trouble with Minimum Parking Requirements," *Transportation Research Part A*, 1999](https://www.vtpi.org/shoup.pdf)).